 4. Feedback and Building A Community

-Including team-based tasks and challenges in your gamification program improves collaboration across the organisation.
+Including team-based tasks and challenges in your gamification program improves collaboration across the organization.
 Gamification allows employees to compete against each other and creates a chance to bond while learning important aspects of their jobs.
 It helps people feel like a part of the team.

-It’s important to allow team members to congratulate each other, give and receive feedback on the fly.
+It’s important to allow team members to congratulate each other, and give and receive feedback on the fly.
 Gaining feedback from co-workers can carry more weight than when coming from a manager.
-It can also increase motivation and help build a community of sellers motivating and improving each other’s learning behaviours.
+It can also increase motivation and help build a community of sellers motivating and improving each other’s learning behaviors.

-To learn how to make training more engaging and fun, subscribe to our blog and don’t miss out on our latest content.
+To learn how to make training more engaging and fun, subscribe to our blog, and don’t miss out on our latest content.